Need help with your Discussion

 • Determine other services, if any, provided to or on behalf of the company.

-• Determine fees paid to this firm by type of service provided.
+• Determine fees paid to this firm by the type of service provided.

-• Discuss changes in or disagreements with the accountants on accounting and financial disclosures, if any.
+• Discount changes in or disagreements with the accountants on accounting and financial disclosures.

 Reports of the Independent Registered Public Accountants

 Review the report of the independent registered public accounting firm on the audited financial statements.
-Determine what type of opinion was issued and whether the work performed meets the criteria of COSO and the PCAOB, in addition to GAAP and GAAS.
+Determine what type of opinion was issued and whether the work performed meets COSO and the PC criteria, in addition to GAAP and GAAS.

 Prepare a 10-12 page research paper (excluding title page, abstract, references page, and appendices containing financial analysis) in APA format that presents the findings of your analysis of the company’s SEC filings.
 Your paper should also discuss the following: